Abrocitinib

 1. Start: 100 mg orally once daily (with or without food)

-2. If inadequate response at Week 12 → increase to 200 mg once daily
+2. Assess at Week 12 — if inadequate response, increase to 200 mg once daily

-3. If inadequate response after dose increase to 200 mg → discontinue therapy
+3. If inadequate response after escalation to 200 mg — discontinue therapy

 4. Can be used with or without topical corticosteroids